dvdzara/unitn-ice-notes/src/content/docs/typesetting-guidelines.md

 title: Typesetting guidelines
 ---

-Guidelines to write `*.mdx` files in a consistent manner.
+Guidelines to write `*.md` or `*.mdx` files in a consistent manner.

+## Prose styling

+- text inside list items starts with a small letter and ends with a semicolon;
+- normal text starts with a capital letter and ends with a dot;

 ## Math mode styling